haxsaw/hikaru/docs/using-with-kubernetes.rst

-- A higher-level `CRUD`-style set of instance methods that have consistent names and behaviours across all top-level Hikaru objects (that is, subclasses of ``HikaruDocumentBase``) but which hide some of the details of the underlying operations, and
+- A higher-level `CRUD`-style set of instance methods that have consistent names and behaviours across all top-level Hikaru objects (that is, subclasses of :ref:`HikaruDocumentBase<HikaruDocumentBase doc>`) but which hide some of the details of the underlying operations, and
 - A lower-level (but not much lower) set of instance and class methods that are direct analogs of the operations defined in the K8s swagger file; the names of these methods follow the operationIDs in the swagger file, and expose return codes, headers, and allow